seijihirao/apys/README.md

     The function that will be executed before any request.
     Note: thids function will be executed before the later.

+### UTILS

+Python files special functionality.

+It needs to be inside a dir and has some special files

+## __init__.py

+This file contains a funcion that will be called before initializing the api.

+init(api)

+    The function that will be executed on server startup Only one time.

+> Useful for setting some api constants

 ## EXAMPLE

 Look at the `demos/` for examples:

 1. `hello_world`: a simple hello world app, to learn the basics
-2. `multiple_endpoints`: a simpler app that resembles more a final product
+2. `calculator`: a simpler app that resembles more a normal product
 3. `log_to_file`: an example of logging in files

 ---